Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 ### Structure

 * The interaction design is to have a navigation bar for each page, with a header showing the identity of the art club, and a footer with links to social media and other sites of interest.
+    - For accessibility the navigation will change to a sidebar for mobile viewports.
-*The information architecture is one of tables of data holding member details, another holding artwork details, another holding exhibition and another activity details.
+* The information architecture is one of tables of data holding member details, another holding artwork details, another holding exhibition and another activity details.

 ### Skeleton